 It is the belief of the Institute that the current regulatory framework in New Zealand is not fit for the testing and possible release of genetically modified organisms.
-For example, the 2008 Report, The Review of the Forty-nine Recommendations of the Royal Commission on Genetic Modification found that only 20 of the 49 recommendations were fully implemented and 17 of the recommendations were not implemented at all (SFI, 2008: 3).
+To illustrate this Review of the Forty-nine Recommendations of the Royal Commission on Genetic Modification found that only 20 of the 49 recommendations were fully implemented and 17 of the recommendations were not implemented at all (SFI, 2008: 3).

 It is also our view that Crown research institutes (CRIs) do not necessarily have an understanding of commercial realities.
-For example, in 2013 we found that of the 57 outdoor experiments undertaken since New Zealand's first GM outdoor experiment in 1988, 70 per cent have been undertaken by government-funded institutions (MI, 2013a: 69).
+In 2013 we found that of the 57 outdoor experiments undertaken since New Zealand's first GM outdoor experiment in 1988, 70 per cent have been undertaken by government-funded institutions (MI, 2013a: 69).
 To date, these experiments have required significant public investment but have yielded no known commercial benefits for New Zealand.
-The benefits promised over the years have not materialised and subsequently it makes economic and environmental sense for New Zealand to position itself as a GM-free food and fibre producer, particularly as significant consumer resistance to GM food still exists globally.
+The benefits promised over the years have not materialised and subsequently it makes economic and environmental sense for New Zealand to position itself as a GM-free food and fibre producer, particularly as significant consumer resistance to GM food persists globally.
 For examples see pages 89-92 in our 2013 report.
-A more recent example of resistance to GM foods is in the USA where 18 states have recently introduced bills that require all GM foods to be labelled as GM foods become increasingly available on American store shelves (Sifferlin, 2015).
+A further example of this resistance is in the USA where 18 states have recently introduced bills that require all GM foods to be labelled as such now that they are becoming increasingly available on American store shelves (Sifferlin, 2015).